snyball/hawck/README.md

   - Workaround: run hawck-inputd with the --udev-event-delay flag set to 3800 (µs)
 - hawck-ui will sometimes fail to start
   - It ends up waiting on a FIFO forever.
-  - Workardound: Kill it and run it again
+  - Workaround: Kill it and run it again